 - There are both personal and structural obstacles to women making the transition from PhD into a sustainable academic career in science, which require the active consideration of the organisation

 The College joined the Charter with the endorsement of the Principal and the College Executive Committee.
 Our Self Assessment Team, chaired by Dr Christine Thuranira-McKeever, was successful in it’s submission for the Athena SWAN organisational bronze award in October 2017.
-For more information about the Athena SWAN Charter, please contact Ferhat Nazir-Bhatti, Equality and Diversity Manager or Rebecca Costello, Deputy HR Director.
+For more information about the Athena SWAN Charter, please contact Ferhat Nazir-Bhatti, Equality and Diversity and Inclusion Manager or Rebecca Costello, Deputy HR Director.

 Submission and Action Plan